 In public sector terms, the Yorkshire Dales National Park Authority is a small organisation and this is reflected in the size of our carbon footprint.
 Nonetheless, it is incumbent on the Authority to try to set a local and national example by putting our own house in order.

-The Authority recently adopted the following challenging objective:
+The Authority adopted the Carbon Reduction Plan in March 2020 and also adopted the following challenging objective:

 “By 2030, total greenhouse gas emissions from our operations will have been reduced by at least 95% compared to 2005; and, the annual carbon savings from woodland planting that we have directly funded will be at least 30 times our annual emissions.”